You can download the Government as 'Smart Client' Chapter 6 - Appendix as a PDF or find the full text below.

 ESD: Ecologically Sustainable Development.

-Expression of Interest (EOI): A written request that outlines and intention to acquire goods or services.
+Expression of Interest (EOI): a written request that outlines an intention to acquire goods or services.
 An EOI invites suppliers to indicate their interest in meeting the requirement.
 It allows for an exploration of the market and an opportunity to identify the level of interest in supplying the requirement.
 The process may also include a second stage.
 This may involve: the calling of competitive tenders from all registrants or tenders from a selected list of suitable registrants or direct negotiations with one or more registrants.

 Gateway review process: The Gateway Review Process examines projects and programs at key decision points.
 It aims to provide confidential timely advice to the Senior Responsible Owner (SRO) as the person responsible for a project or program.
 A review provides the SRO with an independent view on the current progress of the project or program and assurance that it can proceed successfully to the next stage.
 The SRO has ownership of the report and is accountable for the implementation of any recommended remedial action and the progress of the program or project.